Rudranil-12/Real-Estate/README.md

 ---

-This project is open-source and free to use for learning and portfolio purposes.
+This project is not open-source.